murffious/Software_Books-Notes/README.md

 Purpose of this docs: Take notes to review and master new content in my quest to be a truly versatile yet specialized software engineer.
 I believe education is key to any career.
 Always learning and being able to learn a new technology is exptermely improtant in today's tech world.

+###### [Learning to Program by Steven Foote] (https://www.safaribooksonline.com/library/view/learning-to-program/9780133795257/)
+p.31 - A cool "WHY" to writing clean code and why code breaks wihtout perfect semi colon and what not.
+"Knowing that my code must be translated [into 1s, and 0s] before being executed helped me understand; if the instructions have typos or errors, the programming language will not be able to properly translate to binary"

 ###### [The Object-Oriented Thought Process] (https://www.safaribooksonline.com/library/view/the-object-oriented-thought/9780133090659/)
 -object wrappers- take a structured module and wrap inside an object to make it look like an object.